jslhost/machine_learning_course/README.md

 # machine_learning_course
-### Course about the fundamentals of machine learning.
+### A course on the fundamentals of machine learning.

 Includes five notebooks that guide you through learning the basics of machine learning step by step (currently available only in French).